Balanced affine Motzkin paths: Pearson geometry and global endpoint asymptotics: Numerical computation and results

 \section{Numerical computation and results}

-To illustrate the theory we report numerical results for the finite-$n$ distribution and compare them with the three analytic viewpoints developed above: the central Gaussian window, the uniform saddlepoint law, and the large-deviation profile derived from the limit CGF $F$.
-Probabilities were evaluated from the Daniels saddlepoint formula.
-The required cumulants $\kappa_n(\vartheta)$ and their derivatives can be computed efficiently either from coefficients or directly via the recurrence, and both approaches agree numerically.
+To illustrate the theory we report numerical results for the finite-\(n\) terminal-height distribution and compare the three analytic descriptions developed above: the central Gaussian window, the finite-\(n\) saddlepoint approximation, and the large-deviation profile obtained from the limit cumulant generating function \(F\).

+Exact probabilities were computed from the recurrence for the polynomials \(P_n(x)\), followed by normalisation by \(P_n(1)\).
+The Daniels curve was computed by solving the saddlepoint equation

+and substituting the resulting \(\theta_{n,k}\) into the saddlepoint formula \eqref{eq:daniels}.
+Near the endpoints, where the raw point-saddle equation becomes numerically ill-conditioned, the plotted curve uses the standard Lugannani--Rice endpoint stabilisation \cite{LugannaniRice1980}.
+This endpoint stabilisation is used only for the numerical display; the uniform theorem proved above applies on compact subintervals of the interior of the support.